 About me [CV]

-I am an incoming assistant professor at the Department of Computer Science at Johns Hopkins University.
+I am a tenure-track assistant professor in the Department of Computer Science.
+I am also a member of the Johns Hopkins Data Science and AI Institute and the Laboratory for Computational Sensing and Robotics.
 I received my Ph.D. in Electrical and Computer Engineering at the University of California San Diego, where I was advised by Michael Yip.

 My goal is to develop the next generation of intelligent robots that can see, plan, move, and learn as skilled medical professionals.
 My research tackles four fundamental challenges: